Thank you to our Social Media Sponsors:

 Youth Summer Program meets for six weeks in the months of June and July.
 These group lessons are open to youth ages 4 and up.
 Youth are taught the fundamentals of the game, match strategy and advanced players get the opportunity to travel to Omaha for interclub matches.

-Beginning on Sunday afternoons in mid-November and continuing through March, the Y will allow members the opportunity to play tennis FREE during specific times.
-Two tennis courts will be set aside each Sunday afternoon from 4:00 - 6:00 p.m.
-Members may only reserve court time for ½ hour at the front desk on Sunday.
+Beginning on Saturday afternoons in mid-November and continuing through the end of March, the Y will allow members the opportunity to play tennis FREE during specific times.
+Two tennis courts will be set aside each Saturday afternoon from 1:00 - 3:00 p.m.
+Members may only reserve court time for ½ hour at the front desk on Saturday.
 Members may have a non-member play with them but the non-member will have to pay $5.00 (in addition to the day pass fee).